davidegallesi/davidegallesi.github.io/_posts/2018-03-22-you-are-on-a-roll.md

 categories: linked
 ---

-Ho cancellato il mio account di Facebook molto tempo fa ma in effetti, perché fermarsi?
+Ho cancellato il mio account di Facebook molto tempo fa.
+Ma in effetti, perché fermarsi?

 > Does it bring you misery? **Delete it.**